Pa1-stack/Delta-demo/README.md

 # Delta-demo
-This is the demo for git and git-hub class
+This is the demo for git and git-hub class.